wso2-attic/ballerina-integrator/README.md

 - Now let's see how we can deploy the `phone_store_service` on Kubernetes.
 We need to import `` ballerinax/kubernetes `` and use ``@kubernetes``annotations as shown below to enable kubernetes deployment.

+> NOTE: Linux users can use Minikube to try this out locally

 #####  phone_store_service.bal

 ```ballerina